oatmeelsquares/Intro-to-Python-For-Statistical-Analysis/README.md

 This project exists as my preparation for a guest lecture at Hunter College on September 27, 2024.
 I was invited back on October 18, 2024 to continue/expand on the topic.
 All content covered in both lectures can be found in this repo.

+The main file includes a brief introduction to each of the following:

+- Python basics
+  - Hello, World!
+  - Basic operations
+  - Variable assignment
+- Data types
+- Data structures (lists and dictionaries)
+- Indexing
+- `if` statements, loops and indentation in Python
+- Intro to important modules:
+  - pandas
+  - numpy
+  - matplotlib
+  - sklearn

+Each section includes some high-level notes, code examples, and practice questions.

+### Outcome

+The student and professor gave positive feedback about the pace and clarity of the content.
+The student reported being comfortable enough after this lecture to explore Python on her own.

 ### Contents:
 | File | Description |
 |------------------------------|----------------------------------------------------------------------------------------|